 With that said, congratulations!
 You took the first step and decided to get your Will done.
 What you do next is completely up to you; however there are a few things to consider:

-Ancillary Documents - In addition to creating the proper Will, you need to determine if the ancillary documents are necessary.
-These include statutory durable power of attorney, durable power of attorney, directive to physician (living will), designation of guardian, designation of guardian for you minor children & a HIPAA authorization.
+- Ancillary Documents - In addition to creating the proper Will, you need to determine if the ancillary documents are necessary.
+These include a statutory durable power of attorney, durable power of attorney, directive to physicians (living will), designation of guardian, designation of guardian for your minor children & a HIPAA authorization.
 An attorney will be able to advise you on these documents as well.

-For more information on Wills & Estate Planning, request our free book, Do I Really Need a Will?
+For more information on Wills & Estate Planning, request our complimentary book, Do I Really Need a Will?